 Captain E.H.
 Fothergill (c.
 1834-1896), as the 1896 obit below says, was a seaman from Sussex who became a hotelier.
 He leased the Crown & Thistle Hotel from Pearse & Owston from 1881, renovated it and named it the Cleopatra Hotel after his ship, bought it in the early 1890s, and owned it until his death at the hotel.
-It seems that his son was also named E.H.
-Fothergill.
+His son was also named Edward Henry Fothergill.

 > E H Fothergill [Jnr] was Mayor from 1909 to 1910 and Councillor from 1920 to 1923.
 His father ran the Cleopatra Hotel, named after an interstate trading vessel he owned.
 E H Fothergill lived at 8 Hampton Road and the ponies which drew his buggy were pastured on land between the prison wall and Hampton Road.
 Fremantle History Centre text and 1909 image #2159. >

 Fothergill Street was (re-)named after the mayor, it seems, not for his father.
-See below.
+See the obit below.

 DEATH OF E.H.
 FOTHERGILL